 Certificate of Registration of Copyright #1154067, Milette (2018)

 Changing behaviors and work habits is difficult in any context but represents a major challenge in the health care system.
-Although communication, education and training enable health professionals to better understand the changes required and to commit to apply them in their clinical practice, behavioral changes take time and usually require external influence: a coach.
+Although communication, education and training enable health professionals to better understand the changes required and apply them in their clinical practice, behavioral changes take time and usually require external influence: a coach.
 Research in the sector shows that when training is combined with coaching, individuals increase their productivity on the requested change by 86% on average, compared to 22% with training alone.
 Coaching increases the speed of adoption of behaviors related to new knowledge and optimizes their application in clinical practice.

 Description & objective